 Each year in May, our AIG School Based Committee comes together to determine the students who place in our gifted program.
 Once the decision has been made, the Principal at each elementary school places additional students in the gifted classrooms.
-Gifted students are served in a self contained classroom and receive services daily.
+Gifted students are served in a self contained and/or regular classroom and receive services daily.
 Each elementary school has two AIG teachers serving the students.
 Out of our three elementary schools, 7 teachers, only 4 contain their AIG license.
+If gifted students are in regular classrooms, they receive additional rigorous services from the AIG certified teacher.

-Secondary
+Secondary Schools: